EricAlexanderZ/Configuring-Active-Directory-within-Azure-VMs/README.md

 <p>
-Now let's test conectivity and between Client and Domain Controller
+Now let's test conectivity between the Domain Controller and the Client
 </p>

 - Login to Domain Controller with Remote Desktop and enable ICMPv4 in the local Windows Defender Firewall